ndom91/ndom91/README.md

 ## Hi there 👋

 I'm Nico Domino, command-line warrior and open sourcerer.
-My day job consists of an eclectic mix of full stack web development, sys admin, and dev ops tasks.
+My day job consists of an eclectic mix of full stack web development, sys admin, and dev ops responsibilities.
 In short, I keep the wheels turning here at [Newtelco](https://newtelco.dev).

 ### Currently Working On

-I am currently working on a redesign of our homepage (old - https://newtelco.com, new (preview) - https://newtelco.dev).
+I am currently working on a redesign of our homepage (_old - https://newtelco.com_, _new (preview) - https://newtelco.dev_).
 Previously we ran a fairly typical Wordpress page with a few custom field types, custom theme, and a few plugins sprinkled in.
 This wasn't terrible, but it was beginning to show its age.
 Since I've got a good bit of experience in the jamstack world, I wanted to replace it with a headless cms based page.
 After narrowing down the surprisingly large field of headless cms providers, our new Gatsby / DatoCMS project was [born](https://github.com/newtelco/newtelco-dato)✨!